 - if there is a MAC PDU in the Msg3 buffer and the uplink grant was received in a Random Access Response:

 - obtain the MAC PDU to transmit from the Msg3 buffer.

+- else if the MAC entity is configured with semiPersistSchedIntervalUL shorter than 10 subframes and if the uplink grant is a configured grant, and if the HARQ buffer of the identified HARQ process is not empty, and if HARQ_FEEDBACK of the identified HARQ process is NACK:

+- instruct the identified HARQ process to generate a non-adaptive retransmission.

 - else:

-- obtain the MAC PDU to transmit from the "Multiplexing and assembly" entity;
+- obtain the MAC PDU to transmit from the "Multiplexing and assembly" entity, if any;

+- if a MAC PDU to transmit has been obtained:

 - deliver the MAC PDU and the uplink grant and the HARQ information to the identified HARQ process;